 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Blood counts: This medication can decrease the number of neutrophils (a type of white blood cell that helps fight infection), red blood cells (which carry oxygen), and platelets (which help your blood to clot).
 If you notice any signs of infection (e.g., fever, chills, or sore throat) or unusual bleeding or bruising, contact your doctor immediately.

 If you take this medication for a long period of time, your doctor will likely want you to have blood tests to monitor your levels of red and white blood cells.

 Blood sugar levels: Hydroxychloroquine may cause hypoglycemia (low blood sugar levels).
-People with diabetes may find it necessary to monitor their blood sugar more frequently while using this medication.
+People with diabetes or those who are taking medications that can lower blood sugars may find it necessary to monitor their blood sugar more frequently while using this medication.
 People without diabetes have also been known to experience low blood sugars while taking hydroxychloroquine.
 If you experience signs of low blood sugar (cold sweat, cool pale skin, headache, or weakness), contact your doctor immediately.

 Blurred vision: While taking this medication, use caution when driving or operating machinery, since hydroxychloroquine can cause blurring of vision.
 If your vision blurs, call your doctor.